traefik/traefik/docs/content/routing/services/index.md

 #### ServersTransport

-`serversTransport` allows to reference a [ServersTransport](./index.md#serverstransport_1) configuration for the communication between Traefik and your servers.
+`serversTransport` allows to reference an [HTTP ServersTransport](./index.md#serverstransport_1) configuration for the communication between Traefik and your servers.

-??? example "Specify a transport -- Using the [File Provider](../../providers/file.md)"
+??? example "Specify an HTTP transport -- Using the [File Provider](../../providers/file.md)"

     ```yaml tab="YAML"
     ## Dynamic configuration